sparkflows/sparkflows-docs/docs/tutorials/end-to-end/books-recommendations/data-modelling.rst

 Calculating Weighted Ratings
 -----------------------

-We use the ``Columns Cardinality`` node to find the number of unique values in a string variable.
-In this case we are using cardinality to gauge the relationship between publishers, authors, and books.
-We can see that publishers on average publish 14 books, while authors on average write 2.4 books.
+We use the ``Math Expression`` processor to create a new column based on a user-provided math expression.
+In this case we are applying a weighting formula to adjust our ratings.
+When making recommendations based on ratings, if we were to use the average ratings for each books, the books that have been rated very highly, but by very few users would have a natural advantage.
+This formula takes into account not only the average ratings, but also the number of ratings relative to other books.
+This formula is a simplified version of the formula that IMDB uses to rank movies based on user-generated ratings.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^